fusionjs/fusionjs/jazelle/README.md

 - `cwd` - Project folder (absolute path)
 - `command`- A Yarn command (e.g. `add`)
 - `args` - List of Yarn args

+### `bump`

+Bumps a package and its dependencies to the next version.
+It also updates all matching local packages to match

+`let bump = ({root: string, cwd: string, type: string, frozenPackageJson?: boolean})`

+- `root` - Monorepo root folder (absolute path)
+- `cwd` - Project folder (absolute path)
+- `type` - Must be one of `major`, `premajor`, `minor`, `preminor`, `patch`, `prepatch`, `prerelease` or `none`
+- `frozenPackageJson` - If true, throws if changes to package.json are required.
+Useful for warning users to commit version bumps before publishing.
+Defaults to false.

+The bump command is idempotent, i.e. running it twice without publishing results in the same versions.

 ### `doctor`